+Deliver Documents Sent Beneficial Owner

+y Consent Required?

+Method

-Delivery Method Documents Sent Beneficial Owner Prior Consent Required?
-Prepaid mail, courier or the equivalent Reporting issuer sends paper copies of proxy- related materials, including notice of meeting, management information circular and, if applicable, annual financial statements and related MD&A, which may be part of an annual report.
-Proximate intermediary (or in some cases, intermediary) will add to that package a paper copy of Form 54-101F7.
-No. Notice- and- access Reporting issuer files management information circular and notice on SEDAR+ and posts on non-SEDAR+ website.
-Reporting issuer sends requested number of copies of notice to proximate intermediaries (and in some cases, intermediaries) for sending to beneficial owners.
-Reporting issuer also sends appropriate numbers of paper copies of the information circular and, if applicable, annual financial statements and related MD&A, for proximate intermediaries (in some cases, intermediaries) to send pursuant to stratification and/or previously obtained or standing instructions.
-Proximate intermediary (or in some cases, intermediary) will add to that package a paper copy of Form 54-101F7.
-No, if notice package is sent using prepaid mail, courier or the equivalent.
-Yes, if notice package is being sent by other method, i.e., electronically.
-Other delivery method Proximate intermediary (or in some cases, intermediary) sends proxy-related materials and Form 54-101F7 using delivery method that is not (i) prepaid mail, courier or the equivalent, or (ii) notice-and-access, e.g., email with embedded links.
-Yes.
+1 Prepaid Reporting issuer sends paper copies of notice of No mail, meeting, management information circular to courier proximate intermediary.
+Proximate or the intermediary sends paper copies of materials equivale and Form 54-101F7 using prepaid mail, courier nt or the equivalent.
+Notice- Reporting issuer files management information No and-access circular on SEDAR and posts on non-SEDAR website.
+Reporting issuer sends paper copies of documents required by para.
+2.7.1(1)(a) to proximate intermediary for sending to beneficial owners.
+Reporting issuer also sends appropriate numbers of paper copies of management information circular to comply with any standing instructions under s.
+2.7.6 or annual request forms under National Instrument 51-102 Continuous Disclosure Obligations.
+Proximate intermediary sends paper copies of the above documents and Form 54-101F7 using prepaid mail, courier or the equivalent.
+Reporting issuer is responsible for providing paper copy of information circular on request.
+Other Proximate intermediary sends notice of meeting, Yes. management information circular and Form 54- method 101F7 using delivery method that is not (i) prepaid mail, courier or the equivalent, or (ii) notice-and-access, e.g., email with embedded links.